 Inventories are stated at the lower of cost and net realisable value.
 The cost of inventories comprises of all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
-Net realisable value is the estimated selling price in the ordinary course of the purchase selling expenses.
+Net realisable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.
 Provision for obsolescence and slow moving inventory is made based on management's best estimates of net realisable value of such inventories.

-2.10 Segment Reporting
+2,10 Segment Reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM) of the Company.
 The CODM is responsible for allocating resources and assessing performance of the operating segments of the Company.
-The Company is in a single business segment (primary segment) of real estate.
+The Company operates in two segments (primary segment) of investing and trading.
 The entire revenues are billable within India and there is only one geographical segment (secondary segment).